 If you choose to buy a kitten from a breeder, you’ll need to be sure that the kitten is well looked after and in good condition.
 Cats shouldn’t be removed from their mothers until around eight to nine weeks, and should appear bright, engaged and sociable.
-Download our kitten checklist for a comprehensive guide to what you should look for when you visit the breeder.
+Download the handy Kitten Checklist for a comprehensive guide to what you should look for when you visit the breeder.

 If you’re keen to get a kitten, have you considered adopting one?
 Adopting a kitten is rewarding for both you and your new pet, especially if they’re looking for a much-needed second chance.

-If you choose to adopt with Cats Protection, you can be sure that your cat will be ready to go to its new home.
+If you choose to look into kittens for adoption with Cats Protection, you can be sure that your cat will be ready to go to its new home.
 It will also be, where possible:

-While it might be tempting to buy a kitten through online listings, adverts or on social media, it isn’t recommended.
+While it might be tempting to buy kittens for adoption through online listings, adverts or on social media, it isn’t recommended.

 It isn’t always possible to guarantee that kittens listed are from a reputable breeder, and your new feline friend could end up with future health issues.